-Apple McKinsey 7S framework illustrates the ways in which seven elements of businesses can be aligned to increase effectiveness.
-According to the framework, strategy, structure and systems represent hard elements, whereas shared values, skills, style and staff are soft elements.
+Apple McKinsey 7S model illustrates the ways in which seven elements of businesses can be aligned to increase effectiveness.
+According to this model, strategy, structure and systems represent hard elements, whereas shared values, skills, style and staff are soft elements.
 McKinsey 7S framework stresses the presence of strong links between elements in a way that a change in one element causes changes in others.
 As it is illustrated in figure below, shared values are positioned at the core of Apple McKinsey 7S framework, since shared values guide employee behaviour with implications in their performance.

 Apple organizational structure offers certain advantages such as strong control by senior management, employee motivation due to promotion opportunities and clear division of authority and responsibility within the company.
 At the same time, there are certain disadvantages such as lack of flexibility of the business and less efficient communication across the business.